googleinterns/schemaorg-generator/schema/python/README.md

  - Read data from example/dump.json and seed the Database using IMDBSeeder class.
 This is done to simulate an environment where data is stored in database and the requirement is to generate JSON-LD feed from database.
  - The IMDBExample class reads from database and generates proto representation for that and uses the JSONLDFeedSerializer to serialize the proto objects into an ItemList.
+ - SchemaValidator is used by JSONLDFeedSerializer to validate feeds and reads constraints from example/constraints.ttl.
  - The final generated feed is stored in example/generated-feed.json.
+ - The validation report is stored in example/report.html

  Steps to be followed to run example.
  - Move into example folder. ``` cd example ```